flutter/website/setup.md

 We provide two plugins:

-  * The `Dart` plugins offers code analysis (code validation as you type, code completions, etc.)
+  * The `Dart` plugin offers code analysis (code validation as you type, code completions, etc.)
   * The `Flutter` plugin powers flutter developer workflows (running, debugging, hot reload, etc.)

 To install the plugins: